 Detailed Questions for Home Inspectors

 See the related page here for basic elements of service provider determinations & here for termite/moisture inspector questions.
 If you're my client, ask me for my spreadsheet of home inspectors if you want to choose one yourself.
-In it I have answers to many of the below questions already for a number of inspectors.
+In it, I have answers to many of the below questions already for a number of inspectors.
+Whether getting an inspection before making an offer or after, it's best to reach out to inspectors ASAP (right after determining you want an inspection before an offer or right after contract ratification).

 How much would a home inspection at (address) with ___ sq ft & ___ acres cost including (See note) and when would your first availability be?